ott-jax/ott/docs/tools.rst

 .. automodule:: ott.tools

 The tools package contains high level functions that build on outputs produced by core functions.
-They can be used to compute sinkhorn divergences [#]_, instantiate transport matrices, provide differentiable approximations to ranks and quantile functions [#]_, etc.
+They can be used to compute Sinkhorn divergences [#]_, instantiate transport matrices, provide differentiable approximations to ranks and quantile functions [#]_, etc.